 Errorless learning is one of the primary features of Edmark Reading Program.
-In this effective technique (Sidman & Cresson, 1973), teachers eliminate incorrect responses and have students repeat each word lesson until the lesson is correctly completed.
-Each word is selected by the teacher and read by the student in isolation many times before the teacher asks the student to read the word in a phrase or sentence.
+In this effective technique (Sidman & Cresson, 1973), incorrect responses are elimminated and have students repeat each word lesson until the lesson is completed correctly.
+Each word is read by the student in isolation many times before the program asks the student to read the word in a phrase or sentence.